WHAT ARE YOU LOOKING FOR

 • The Centers for Disease Control and Prevention reported that 92,000 people died in 2020 from a drug overdose.

 Lawmakers wrote a letter to the Centers for Medicare & Medicaid Services (CMS) to raise their concern about the higher rates of substance use disorders among older Americans.
-In the letter, Congress Member Lauren Underwood, and U.S. Senator, Richard J. Durbin urged the CMS to take every action to address this growing crisis.
+In the letter, Congress Member Lauren Underwood and U.S. Senator Richard J. Durbin urged the CMS to take every action to address this growing crisis.

 In the letter to CMS Administrator Chiquita Brooks-LaSure, Underwood and Durbin called out the institution to use existing authority and new funding to expand Medicare coverage.